The Kobayashi brothers have turned their Paso Robles restaurant into a destination.

-Michael Kobayashi and chef/brother Chris opened Artisan in late 2006, two blocks from the town square.
+Michael Kobayashi and chef/brother Chris opened Artisan in late 2006.
 The Bishop natives longed for experiences beyond their small town in the shadow of Mammoth Mountain.
 Chris attended the California Culinary Academy in San Francisco and cooked at Asia de Cuba, Roy’s and Brix before joining his brother in Paso Robles.
 Michael previously managed rock stars in L.A. and still dabbles in the music industry.

-Seafood Chowder ($8) hosted flaky fish, plump mussels, smoky strips of bacon and house made black pepper crackers that were a serious step up from bagged oyster crackers.
-The creamy broth wasn’t too thick or rich.
+Seafood Chowder ($8) hosted flaky fish, plump mussels, smoky bacon strips and house-made black pepper crackers that were a serious step up from bagged oyster crackers.
+Creamy broth wasn’t too thick or rich.

-Crispy Rock Shrimp ($13) salad featured crispy shrimp, thin strands of tangy pickled cucumbers, sweet tangerine slabs and bitter strips of radicchio.
+Crispy Rock Shrimp ($13) salad featured crispy shrimp, thin, tangy pickled cucumber strands, sweet tangerine slabs and bitter radicchio strips.
 There probably could have been a bit less romaine and a little more sesame dressing, but the salad was fairly well balanced.

 Firm but sweet Laughing Bird Prawns ($15) were tossed with hand-rolled spaghetti that had good bite.
-Tangy strips of preserved lemon, capers and cherry tomatoes provided some good acidity.
+Tangy preserved lemon strips, capers and cherry tomatoes provided strong acidity.
 Arugula and chile de arbol rounded out the dish’s flavor profile.

-We were tempted by the tangerine cheesecake, but were already too full.
-Surprisingly, Michael Kobayashi sent us on our way with a pair of Scharffenberger Chocolate Brownies, which were airy, with an outer sugar crispness and crushed walnuts within.
+We were tempted by tangerine cheesecake, but felt too full to partake.
+Surprisingly, Michael Kobayashi sent us on our way with two Scharffenberger Chocolate Brownies that were airy, with an outer sugar crispness and crushed walnuts within.